ice/website/app/modules/doc/views/en/component/validation.md

 ```
 In this way you can simply escape string, remove repeats, or cast values to `int`, `float`, etc.

+> The [Ice\Filter](http://doc.iceframework.org/latest/class/Ice/Filter.html) componet must be set to the `filter` service in the *di*.

 ### Validating Models
 ***
-In the models there is implemented the autovalidation, so you can simply validate some model's fields during creating.
-Just specify `rules` attribute:
+In the models there is implemented the autovalidation, so you can simply validate some [Ice\Mvc\Model](http://doc.iceframework.org/latest/class/Ice/Mvc/Model.html) fields during creating.
+Just specify `rules` property:
 ```php
 namespace App\Models;